-In December 2018, the Court of Appeal ruled that the ‘transitional protection’ offered to some members of the judges and firefighters schemes, as part of the reforms, amounted to unlawful discrimination.
+In December 2018, the Court of Appeal ruled that the ‘transitional protection’ offered to some members of the judges’ and firefighters’ schemes, as part of the reforms, amounted to unlawful discrimination.
 The details of the ruling are available here:

 A copy of the statement is available via the link below:

-At this stage we can’t say what this might mean for your pension, as the courts must agree the next steps, and it may be some time before the position becomes clear.
+At this stage we can’t say what this might mean for your pension, as the tribunal must agree the next steps, and it may be some time before the position becomes clear.
 We will provide further information as soon as it becomes available.